 - Mr Blackwell – Coaching overview, hurdles and relays

 - * Mr Wyatt – Sprints

-- * Mr Hall – Shot put and Discus
+- * Mr Hall – Shot Put, Discus and Javelin

 After holding the annual School Athletics Day on campus for the first time in over two decades in February, Headmaster’s Heritage Committee leader Vishwas Iyer spoke to 2022 Captain of Athletics Eddie Chaytor.
 Eddie is involved with Rugby and Touch Rugby, but credits the mandatory Prep sessions at Tibbs House with helping him find a great balance between study and practice – watch the full interview below.